Update, February, 2015

-Oranges, loquats, apples plus pineapple, strawberry and lemon guavas make up the majority of foraged fruit that we can observe.
+Oranges, loquats, apples plus pineapple, strawberry and lemon guavas make up the majority of foraged fruit.
 A special treat are new flower buds from Majestic Magnolia trees.
-We have learned that in other SB areas they can be found eating Passion Fruit and Cocoa pods.
+We have learned that in other SB areas they can be found eating Passion Fruit, Cocoa pods and Persimmons.

-We continue to receive inquiries about the origins of the Santa Barbara flock of parrots so will keep the history below for every future updates.
+We continue to receive inquiries about the origins of the Santa Barbara flock of parrots so will keep the history below for every future update.

 The fire and release story for the Santa Barbara flock is not correct, we did not release any birds during the fire and also did not have amazons at that time.
 The wild parrots that make up our flock, primarily Lilac Crowned Amazons were here and well established in 1975 when we relocated the bird farm to its current location.
 At that time there were seven members to the flock.
-This number increased to a maximum of seventeen back in the early 80s and now down to twelve.
+This number has fluctuated from a maximum of seventeen back in the early 80s and now down to thirteen.
 Through the years the challenge to their existence has been demonstrated with a low of only 6 birds in 2002.
-Escapees have joined the flock but their survival is relatively short.
-The one exception was a Double Yellow Headed Amazon that joined the flock in the late 80s.
-He paired with a Lilac Crowned hen who had been mated to the flock leader.
-The timing was crucial as the flock leader had been captured by a breeder just before the arrival of the DYH.
-The Double Yellow immediately took control and established order in the scatter flock.
+Several escapees have joined the flock but their survival is relatively short.
+The one exception, a Double Yellow Headed Amazon joined the flock in the late 80s.
+He paired with a Lilac Crowned hen who had previously been mated to the flock leader.
+The timing was crucial as the flock leader had been captured by a local breeder just before the arrival of the DYH.
+The DYH immediately took control of the leaderless flock and established order.
 The flock grew in numbers.
-Until his 1999 disappearance he produced offspring for approximately 14 years.
+He produced offspring for approximately 14 years until his 1999 disappearance.
 It should be noted that each year there is an average of 3 babies raised in this flock.
-With the flock starting at 7 birds in 1975 and now 35 years later there should be well over 100 flock members.
-Their survival is highly challenging
+With the flock starting at 7 birds in 1975 and now 40 years later there should be well over 100 flock members.
+Their survival is highly challenged.

 The suggestion that these birds originated from escapees who learned to survive is difficult to support.
 None of the birds with the exception of the Double Yellow Head has ever demonstrated prior human contact.
 The release by smugglers is improbable.
 Smugglers will immediately clip the wings of captured birds to prevent escape.